lewiszlw/leetcode/README.md

 - No.169 Majority Element
 - No.217 Contains Duplicate
 - No.543 Diameter of Binary Tree
-- No.3 Longest Substring Without Repeating Characters
-- No.5 Longest Palindromic Substring
 - No.23 Merge k Sorted Lists
 - No.211 Add and Search Word - Data structure design